whage/docker-presentation/slides/docker.md

 Persistent storage

-- problem: the writable layer is lost when containers are killed
+- containers are designed to be ephemeral, the writable layer is lost when containers are killed
-- solution for persistence: separate storage mechanisms: volumes
-- independent of container lifecycle
+- we need to exlpicitly add storage
-- other options: bind mount, tmpfs
+- options: volumes, bind mount, tmpfs

 ![Mount types](images/mount-types.png) <!-- .element height="35%" width="35%" -->